jsdelivr/globalping-chat-bots/packages/slack/README.md

 ```

 Note before running the app for the first time, run `pnpm run setup-db` which will generate the table `installations` for you which will be used by the Slack App.

+### Development

+For development, you will need to install [`ngrok`](https://ngrok.com/) to proxy your local instance to a public URL that your `\globalping` command can interact with.

+For development, you can save these variables in an `.env` file.
+These variables can be found in your [app configuration](https://api.slack.com/apps).

+1. Run `ngrok http 3000`
+2. Copy the public URL and replace all the above request URLs with `https://<subdomain>.ngrok.io/slack/events or oauth_redirect`.